-Aside from having to pay any late fee associated with the overdue payment, you’ll also see your credit scores sink big time if you’re 30 days late on the mortgage and the information is relayed to the credit reporting agencies.
+Aside from having to pay any late fee associated with the overdue payment, you’ll also see your credit scores sink big time if you’re 30 days late (or more) on the mortgage and the information is relayed to the credit reporting agencies.

 Put simply, mortgage lates kill your credit score.
 And mortgage lenders and banks aren’t particularly keen on lending to homeowners who couldn’t pay their home loan on time in the past.

 However, because of the frequency of mortgage lates committed by homeowners in recent years, some mortgage lenders and banks now allow one 30-day mortgage late in the past 24 months before a subsequent home loan application.
 So there’s a bit of leeway.